emalitsa said: Your nails are absolutely stunning! such great swatches, so lovely! xx

 Thanks for sticking with me! :)

-shalomsunshine asked: Hey!
+shalomsunshine said: Hey!
 I love your blog!
 I have a question for you.
 I have a really big problem with my nails peeling.
 When they start to grow out at all, they layers just start separating and eventually peeling.
 Because of this, I have to keep my nails pretty short, and I'd really like to be able to grow them out!
 Do you have any tips that can help me with this problem?

 Someone else recently asked about the peeling nails issue, and I answered here.
 Start reading where it says “lastly.” :)

-10blankcanvases asked: wow, I have only just come across your blog and I'm blown away!
+10blankcanvases said: wow, I have only just come across your blog and I'm blown away!
 Your art is amazing and your blog it so neatly organised too!!
 I am in love with your starry night nails - iv seen it done by a few other people (including myself) and yours is by far the best!! looking forward to seeing more great stuff :-)

 Thanks so much for the sweet comment! :)

-Anonymous asked: do you know of any base coats and top coats that will work well with any nail polish? i usually use essie's protein base coat, essie polish, and seche vite top coat..but it doesn't usually last very long ): i was considering CND stickey base coat and their air dry top coat, but i want some advice before buying! i'd appreciate it very much if you could help me out (:
+Anonymous said: do you know of any base coats and top coats that will work well with any nail polish? i usually use essie's protein base coat, essie polish, and seche vite top coat..but it doesn't usually last very long ): i was considering CND stickey base coat and their air dry top coat, but i want some advice before buying! i'd appreciate it very much if you could help me out (:

 Several people consider CND Stickey base coat the best base coat for prolonging a manicure, but I’ve heard people complain it’s difficult to remove.
 I haven’t tried it yet myself, though.